kundudeb/kundudeb.github.io/index.md

 ## Teaching

+Fall 2024: MATH 2318 (Linear Algebra) <br/>
-In Spring 2024, I am teaching MATH 3363 (Modern Algebra I).
+Spring 2024: MATH 3363 (Modern Algebra I) <br/>

-In Fall 2023, I taught MATH 2413 (Calculus I).
+Fall 2023: MATH 2413 (Calculus I) <br/>

-I have taught Calculus (single and multi-variable) and first year Linear Algebra at the University of Toronto and UBC (Vancouver).
+Previously, I taught Calculus (single and multi-variable) and first year Linear Algebra at the University of Toronto and UBC (Vancouver).
-While I was a graduate student at the University of Toronto, I have also been a Teaching Assistant for several courses.
+While I was a graduate student at the University of Toronto, I was a Teaching Assistant for several courses.

 To know about my teaching philosophy you can read my [teaching statement](teaching%20statement.pdf).